plone/volto/docs/source/recipes/creating-project.md

 # Creating a new Volto project

-For using Volto for a project (i.e. use Volto as a library), You should use the `create-volto-app` command.
-It's a boilerplate generator that will provide you with the basic files and folder structure to bootstrap a Volto site.
+For using Volto for a project (i.e. use Volto as a library), You should use Volto's project generator `@plone/generator-volto`.
+It's a boilerplate generator based in Yeoman that will provide you with the basic files and folder structure to bootstrap a Volto site.
+In addition to bootstrapping standalone Volto projects, it can also bootstrap Volto addons.

 1. Open a terminal and execute:
 ```
+$ npm install -g yo
-$ npm -g i @plone/create-volto-app
+$ npm install -g @plone/generator-volto
 ```

 !!! warning
-    It's not recommended to use yarn for installing `create-volto-app`, use npm instead.
+    It's not recommended to use yarn for installing the generator, use npm instead.

 !!! tip Installing it using npx
-    Optionally, you can also use `npx` utility to install `create-volto-app` without having to install it globally.
+    Optionally, you can also use `npx` utility to install `@plone/generator-volto` without having to install it globally.
 On the other hand, in order to do it, you have to install `npx` globally.
-The advantage is that you don't have to upgrade `create-volto-app` each time you want to use it, because `npx` does it for you:
+The advantage is that you don't have to upgrade `@plone/generator-volto` each time you want to use it, because `npx` does it for you:

-    `npx @plone/create-volto-app myvoltoapp`
+    `npx @plone/generator-volto myvoltoapp`

 2. Create a new Volto app using the recently added command, providing the name of the new app (folder) to be created.
 ```
-$ create-volto-app myvoltoapp
+$ yo @plone/volto
 ```

 3. Change the directory to `myvoltoapp`.